stevepolitodesign/rails-authentication-from-scratch/README.md

 Fortunately, Rails gives you all the tools you need to roll your own authentication system from scratch without needing to depend on a gem.
 The challenge is just knowing how to account for edge cases while being cognizant of security and best practices.

+## Previous Versions

+This guide is continuously updated to account for best practices.
+You can [view previous releases here](https://github.com/stevepolitodesign/rails-authentication-from-scratch/releases).

 ## Local Development

 Simply run the setup script and follow the prompts to see the final application.